Health Sciences

 Health Science Careers

-Rocky Mountain College prides itself on its ability to prepare students to enter the health sciences.
-Undergraduate students who are interested in the health sciences have gone on to complete graduate work in the following fields: medicine (MD), physician assistant (MPAS), occupational therapy (OTD), veterinary medicine (DVM), physical therapy (PT), pharmaceutical science (PharmD), and dentistry (DDS).
+Rocky Mountain College prides itself on its ability to prepare students to enter a variety of options in the health sciences.
+Our students have gone on to complete graduate work in the following fields: medicine (MD), physician assistant (MPAS), occupational therapy (OTD), veterinary medicine (DVM), physical therapy (PT), athletic training (MS) pharmaceutical science (PharmD), and dentistry (DDS).
 Combined with a core curriculum that builds quantitative, writing, communication, analytical, and expressive skills, students who graduate with a degree in any of these areas will be prepared to enter the next stage of their careers as ethical citizens and critical thinkers.
-Explore the degrees below to get a start in your health sciences career.

-All students considering a health science career are advised to start with these classes.
-They are common to all related majors.
-Total of 31 credit hours.
+All students considering a health science career are advised to start with these classes, especially if they have not decided which major to pursue.
+Many of these classes also fulfill Core Curriculum requirements.

 • BIO120 Principles of Biology (4 credit hours)